os-assignments/os-assignments.github.io/versions/v1/content/threads-and-synchronization/bank.md

  * to:
  *   The account to transfer the money to.
  *
+ * return value:
+ *   Return -1 if not sufficient funds in the from account.
+Otherwise returns 0.
+ *
  */
-void transfer(int amount, account_t* from, account_t* to);
+int transfer(int amount, account_t* from, account_t* to);

 ```

-What more is needed to be added to the structure to implement the barrier?
-For example, do you need to add:

-- one ore more pthread mutex locks?
-- anything else?

 ## Add synchronization

-You must add the needed synchronization to avoid data races.
+You must add the needed synchronization.

 ## Prevent deadlocks